Anyone with a laptop can call themselves a copywriter. How do you find the real deal?

 When you read something in a style that resonates, you’ll know.
 You’ll just like it more.
 You’ll keep reading.

 Writers can mimic different voices, some more than others.
 They’ll want to meet you in the middle to create “your” voice in their words.
-Make sure your middle ground isn’t a long, arduous journey.
+Make sure that middle ground isn’t a long, arduous journey.
 That does not sound fun.

 What’s next?